cleipski/Citibike/README.md

 The age distribution for male and female subscribers is similar in shape, but male subscribers are responsible for 2.6 times (peak ratio) as many rides as female subscribers.

 Scaling the distribution of the female subscribers to the same peak hight as the male subscribers reveals an obvious mismatch in the demographic rider profile.
-While younger women (20 to 35 years of age) show a similar engagement profile as men (modulo the overall scaling of 2.6), women at ages 35 to 55 are less enagaged than their younger peers.
+While younger women (20 to 35 years of age) show a similar engagement profile as men (modulo the overall scaling of 2.6), women at ages 35 to 55 are less engaged than their younger peers.

 > Drop in engagement for female subscribers of 35 to 55 years of age as compared to their younger peers.